 Travel tips to save money on food

-Food is such a huge expense when traveling.
+Food can be such a big expense when traveling.
 If you’re wanting to cut back a bit on your spending, start with these simple tips!

 - Don’t eat out at restaurants unless you have to